Skip to the content.

 import neqsim.thermo.characterization.PseudoComponentCombiner;

-// Match source fluid to reference's PC structure
+// 1.
+Match a source fluid to an existing reference PC structure (Chapter 5.6,

 SystemInterface matched = PseudoComponentCombiner.characterizeToReference(